 What kind of leaders do we need to be to create a better world?

-Charles Handy taught us that leadership is not a title or a role, but a personal commitment to continuous improvement and service to others.
-He reminded us that, in the end, what matters is not just the results, but the human impact we leave in our wake.
+Charles Handy taught us that leadership is not a title or a role, but rather a personal commitment to continuous improvement and service to others.
+It reminded us that, in the end, what matters is not just the results, but the human impact that we leave in our wake.

-We bid farewell to an extraordinary man, but we also celebrate all that he gave us: his wisdom, his warmth and his unwavering faith in human potential.
-Charles Handy (1932-2024) was much more than a thinker; he was a beacon for the unusual among us who believe that another leadership, and another world, is possible.
+We bid farewell to an extraordinary man, but we also celebrate everything he gave us: his wisdom, his warmth and his unwavering faith in human potential.
+Charles Handy (1932—2024) was much more than a thinker; he was a beacon for the unusual who believes that another leadership, and another world, is possible.

-To her family, especially her children Kate and Scott, we send all our love at this time.
-And to those who have not yet explored his work, we encourage you to discover it.
-Her message remains as relevant today as ever: we can lead with purpose, transform with humanity, and leave a legacy that inspires those who come after us.
+To his family, especially his children Kate and Scott, we send all our love at this time.
+And for those who have not yet explored his work, we encourage you to discover it.
+His message remains as relevant today as ever: we can lead with purpose, transform with humanity and leave a legacy that inspires those behind us.

 Thank you, Charles, for reminding us that, even in the most uncertain times, there are paths to explore and a future to build.